 None: shows no quick replies

-Location: is used to send the user's location to the bot when they choose this button.
+- Location: This button is used to send the user's location to the bot when they choose this button.

-Typing Time is the time to display the message to the user.
+Typing Time: Display the time that the message delivers to the user.
 For example, the typing time of block is 3 seconds meaning that the user has to wait 3 seconds for the bot to compose the message and display it to the user.

 Use CMS Data